 - We include sales revenue when we provide the goods or services, not when the customer pays us, maybe 30 days later (that's not an issue for the pubs as they're cash businesses). - We include stock when we sell it, not when we buy or make it, so we can match the revenue to the cost in the same period.
-That means we'll use the Cost of Sales figure in our gross profit calculation and not the Purchases figure. - We depreciate capital expenditure over the asset's estimated life, so we match the capital cost to the whole period that we expect to benefit from its use, rather than penalising the period in which we buy or replace the asset. - We include costs we've incurred even if our suppliers have given us 30 days to pay. - We estimate costs we've incurred in a period where the invoice hasn't been received and include those in our P&L (these are accruals) - We don't include costs we've paid upfront if they don't relate to this period (so we include one twelfth of the annual insurance premium - the bit we haven't included is a prepayment) - haven't yet provided the goods or service to the
+That means we'll use the Cost of Sales figure in our gross profit calculation and not the Purchases figure. - We depreciate capital expenditure over the asset's estimated life, so we match the capital cost to the whole period that we expect to benefit from its use, rather than penalising the period in which we buy or replace the asset. - We include costs we've incurred even if our suppliers have given us 30 days to pay. - We estimate costs we've incurred in a period where the invoice hasn't been received and include those in our P&L (these are accruals) - We don't include costs we've paid upfront if they don't relate to this period (so we include one twelfth of the annual insurance premium - the bit we haven't included is a prepayment) - We don't include money we've received if we haven't yet provided the goods or service to the customer - this is deferred income.